Skip to main content

 Common reasons patients ask about NAD+:

-• May support mental clarity and focus in some patients
+• Interest in mental clarity and focus

 Injection vial of 100% U.S.-compounded NAD+ from PreventiveMD